yttiktak/VolumetricViews/README.md

 # VolumetricViews
-Create volumetric data from sequence of images
+Create volumetric data from sequence of images.
+Relies on optical flow files from slomovideo.